KCreate/leonardschuetz.ch/server/blog/aoc-2025/day12/article.md

 ## Implementation

-I began my attempt by determinig the minimum total amount of cells that each region must contain to be able to accomodate all blocked (`#`) cells from all required presents.
+I began my attempt by determining the minimum total number of cells that each region must contain to be able to accommodate all occupied (`#`) cells from all required presents.
-If the region doesn't have enough space in it to accomodate the blocked cells, then that means that there is no way we could possibly arrange all the presents to make them fit.
+If the region doesn't have enough space to accommodate the occupied cells, then that means there is no way we could possibly arrange all the presents to make them fit.

 ```javascript